Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Creating a terrain within the terrain set

-In the TileSet editor, switch to Select mode and click a tile.
+In the LayeredTileSet editor, switch to Select mode and click a tile.
 In the middle column, unfold the **Terrains** section then assign a terrain set ID and a terrain ID for the tile. ``-1`` means "no terrain set" or "no terrain", which means you must set **Terrain Set** to ``0`` or greater before you can set